 The number of older farmers is growing.
-A recent USDA-funded study by The FarmLASTS Project estimates up to 70 percent of U.S. farmland will change hands by 2030.
+A survey administered by the USDA’s Economic Research Service found that 10 percent of all farmland is expected to change hands during 2015-2019, mostly through gifts, trusts, or wills1.
 However, without a transition plan in place, land assets and legacies could be in jeopardy for thousands of American farming families.

 Landowners run several risks when they fail to make a transition plan, says Jim Myhra, managing director of farm, ranch and timber management at U.S. Bank.
 These include the danger that the land will be mismanaged, sold off or lost because the land’s heirs can’t agree about how the land should be operated.

 “If you don’t provide a legal entity and structure for how you want that land managed, you have no control over what will happen after your passing,” he says.

 Passing down a farm or ranch to the next generation can provide heirs with a secure, long-term income stream if the land is well managed.
 That’s why farm and ranch owners should consider taking steps to protect their land and the revenue it generates for future generations.

 The planning process begins with honest conversations about what the owner and family want from the farm or ranch, as well as the specifics of the plan.
 These conversations can be tricky, especially if more than one child is interested in, and capable of managing, the land.
 Or conversely, if nobody is interested.

 Heirs need to understand what running the farm or ranch business entails.
 As part of the planning stage, gather all of the information on the land and the business.
 This should include: